Home / Comparisons / Babbel vs Rosetta Stone

 Diversity of Practice Drills

-The thing I like most about Babbel’s program over Rosetta Stone is the variety of drills and exercises.
-One thing you will notice about Rosetta Stone is that the drills are monotonous.
+What I like most about Babbel’s program is the variety of drills and exercises.

 Babbel Spanish drill